Protecting a Critical Mineral for Future Generations

 People.
 Providing.
 Strengthening.
 Securing.

-“It’s our responsibility to develop this wisely and in a way that moves Michigan forward.
-Potash is needed for food security, and is a natural potassium fertilizer.”
+“It’s our responsibility to develop this resource wisely and in a way that moves Michigan forward.
+Potash is critical for food security, and is a natural and critical crop nutrient.”

-Ted Pagano, Founder of Michigan Potash & Salt Company
+Theodore Pagano, Founder and CEO of Michigan Potash & Salt Company

 We are Family Owned

-While being a new facility, the new plant represents a “re-start” of an existing operation.
-The MPSC Team inherits the benefit of previous, established experience and lessons learned from producing at the site, and selling from the site for over 25 years.
-MPSC’s senior team were a part of the building, commissioning, operations, and management of the former facility.
+The “re-start” of the US Potash Project inherits the decades of experience and lessons learned from the MPSC team’s experience in producing and selling at the site for over 25 years.
+Our senior team were instrumental in building, commissioning, operating, and managing the former facility.

-The Founder and owner is Native American.
+The Founder and CEO is Native American.
 He attended University on behalf of a merit scholarship from the Bureau of Indian Affairs to study Natural Resources.

 Good For Farmers…